aoijs/website/src/content/docs/functions/disableComponents.md

 ---
 title: $disableComponents
-description: $disableComponents disables all components for a specific command.
+description: $disableComponents disables all components for the specified command.
 id: disableComponents
 ---

-`$awaitComponents` disables all components for a specific command.
+`$awaitComponents` disables all components for the specified command.

 ## Usage